olejorik/olejorik.github.io/content/red/puzzles/Puzzle1.md

 1. $\exists\ \hat q = \lim_{n\to\inf}  q_n$ and
 2. If $\mathcal P \cap \mathcal Q \neq \varnothing$, then $\hat q \in \mathcal P$; otherwise,  line $O \hat q$ is tangent to $\mathcal Q$.

-You can click and drag object in the illustration below.
+You can click and drag objects in the illustration below.

 <div id="ggb-element"></div>